vonmillhausen/sf2000/README.md

 - `17`: The number of languages supported by the firmware
 - `FFFFFF`: Hexadecimal colour (RGB) for the general game-list texts, and the `x/yyy` game count in the top-right corner of each game-list
 - `FF8000 ROMS`: The first defined main menu section (the sections that are scrolled vertically on the main menu).
 Internally they are numbered from 0; so the `ROMS` section (user ROMs and settings) is 0, `FC` (NES) is 1, `SFC` (SNES) is 2, etc..
 The `FF8000` is the hexadecimal colour (RGB) to display the text of the currently selected/highlighted game in the list; the default colour is orange. _Side note:_ after the `ARCADE` section, there's two additional `ROMS` sections; the firmware is hard-coded to have ten sections.
 The SF2000 appears to share its firmware with other similar devices, and some of those devices feature different menu sections (e.g., "CPS1", "Neo Geo", etc.).
 I suspect that the best of those systems has ten sections in its main menu, which doesn't match up with the eight sections on the SF2000 (seven supported systems + the user ROMs/settings section).
 As the firmware requires ten sections to be defined, they just repeated the `ROMS` section to fill in the remaining places.
 Like I say, that's just a guess!
 - `8 7 0`: This is used to control the main menu rotation. `8` tells the firmware how many main menu sections are actually in-use on this device; for the SF2000 that's seven supported consoles + the user ROMs/settings section, for eight total. `7` tells the firmware which menu section to default to when the device boots up, which is why by default it always starts in the `ARCADE` section. `0` tells the firmware which section to display the special "user settings" menu on (the one with History, Favourites, TV System, Language, etc.).
-So for example, if you wanted the SF2000 to start up on the user ROMs/settings screen instead of Arcade, you could change this line to read `8 0 0`
+So for example, if you wanted the SF2000 to start up on the user ROMs/settings screen instead of Arcade, you could change this line to read `8 0 0`; or if you wanted the user ROMs/settings screen to be the _only_ screen available (e.g., if you were intending to hand the device to someone unfamiliar with retro emulation, and you wanted to reduce sources of confusion for them), you could set it to `1 0 0` (suggestion from `wyverino`)
 - `24 184 144 208`: These numbers control the position and size of the game artwork in each system's game-list.
 The first two numbers are the X and Y coordinates from the top-left corner of the screen for where to start drawing the artwork; the second two numbers are the width and height of the artwork to draw.
 Note that the SF2000 doesn't do any image scaling; the dimensions are for the rectangular area the device will begin adding each pixel of the source artwork to.
 If the artwork's dimensions don't exactly match the dimensions specified here, the artwork will not display properly
 - `40 24`: The width and height of the icon shown beside the currently selected/highlighted game in a game-list.
 Again, these are the dimensions of the rectangular area the SF2000 draws the pixel data into, so if these numbers don't match the dimensions of the list indicator image, the image will not display properly